creatorrr/browser-bricks/bricks.coffee.md

 ---------

 Defined here are constants used in the game.
-`CORNERS` is a list to ascertain a particular corner in a list, following a clockwise order starting from top-left.
+To ascertain a particular corner in a list, follow clockwise starting from top-left.

-    CORNERS =
-      TL: 0
+    TL = 0
-      TR: 1
+    TR = 1
-      BR: 2
+    BR = 2
-      BL: 3
+    BL = 3

 `X` and `Y` are just sugar for getting abcissa and ordinate from a point pair.